-The non-refundable application fee is $60 for domestic applicants and $120 for international applicants, payable by check or credit card using the Gateway application.
+The non-refundable application fee is $80 for all of our applicants, payable by check or credit card using the Gateway application.

-The application deadline for all applicants is January 31, 2018.
-While we prefer to receive your parts of the application by January 31, we recognize that grades, recommendations, and testing may follow, and we promise to issue March 10 decisions to all students who have completed their applications by February 10.
+The application deadline for all applicants is January 15, 2024.
+While we prefer to receive your portion of the application by January 15, we recognize that grades, recommendations, and testing may follow, and we promise to issue March 10 decisions to all students who have completed their applications by February 1.
 If you have questions regarding the timing of your application, please call the Admissions Office at 978-371-6524.

 Step V: Track Your Application